1.4 — Variable assignment and initialization

 Variable assignment

 After a variable has been defined, you can give it a value (in a separate statement) using the = operator.
-This process is called copy assignment (or just assignment) for short.
+This process is called assignment, and the = operator is called the assignment operator.

 int width; // define an integer variable named width